Vickouma77/InfraOps-Repo/helm/README.md

 **Release** - is a specific instance of a chart running in a Kubernetes cluster.
 A chart can be installed multiple times, creating multiple releases.

-- NB: Helm uses a client-server architecture.
-The Helm client (helm) interacts with the Helm server (Tiller) to manage the lifecycle of applications running on Kubernetes.
 - Helm can now be defined as a tool for managing Kubernetes applications through the use of Helm charts.

 ## Components of a Helm Chart